 About the text

 The text for this diary is taken from the 1893 edition edited by Henry B. Wheatley.
-This is available free from Project Gutenberg (see the Further Reading topic).
+This is available copyright free from Project Gutenberg.
 The introductory texts of this edition can be found in the Diary Introduction section.
+This version of the diary is not quite complete -- occasional passages are missing -- but it is the most complete copyright-free version.

-Pepys wrote the bulk of his diary in a shorthand devised by Thomas Shelton, with only a few words, such as names of people and places, written longhand; shorthand was more widely used by scholars in Pepys’ time than it is today.
+Pepys wrote the bulk of his diary in a shorthand devised by Thomas Shelton, with only a few words, such as names of people and places, written longhand; shorthand was more widely used by scholars in Pepys’ time than it is today (read more about shorthand).
 It should therefore be remembered that this is not Pepys’ diary as he wrote it, but a 19th century transcription which has in turn been used to create the electronic Project Gutenberg version.

-In creating this website I have tried to avoid changing the text as offered by Project Gutenberg.
+In creating this website I have tried to minimise changes to the text as offered by Project Gutenberg.
 The only changes are:

-Footnotes that are not specific to a particular day (eg, a person’s biographical background or a description of a location) have been moved to the Encyclopedia.
-I have then attempted to link to these notes from wherever this person, place or thing is mentioned in future entries.
+Footnotes that are not specific to a particular day (eg, details of a person’s background or a description of a location) have been moved to the relevant topic in the Encyclopedia.
 Other footnotes appear with the relevant day’s entry as per the Project Gutenberg text.
-Some places in the Encyclopedia have links to their locations on a modern map (although names may have changed or buildings long since vanished).

 Pepys’ original manuscript was arranged with the month written at the top of every page and numerals for dates (without suffixes) written in the left-hand margin.
 The 1893 edition introduced suffixes for numeric dates, eg, “22nd.”
 I have removed these suffixes and complete dates accompany every entry; Pepys’ format not being suitable for presentation on the Web.
 After some discussion I have also added the day of the week to the date, so as to give the diary entries more context.
-Occasionally Pepys himself notes the day of the week, and on those occasions I also include it in the entry text, for the sake of completeness.
+Occasionally Pepys himself notes the day of the week, and on those occasions I also include it in the entry text.

 Copyright

-All annotations added by users in the Diary section, Encyclopedia and the rest of the site are available under a Creative Commons Attribution-NonCommercial-ShareAlike license unless specified otherwise.
+All annotations and comments added by users across the site are available under a Creative Commons Attribution-NonCommercial-ShareAlike license unless specified otherwise.
 Any material posted in the annotations by users that is quoted from elsewhere retains its original copyright status.

 Previous editions of the diary